zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/_index.md

 ### Enable privileged containers and kubectl exec

-Ensure that following options are enabled on all plans on the PKS tile.
+Ensure that following options are enabled on all plans on the PKS tile:

   * Enable Privileged Containers
   * Disable DenyEscalatingExec (This is useful to run kubectl exec to run pxctl commands)